-8.2.1 Supply Curves for EPA Platform v6
+8.2.1 Supply Curves for EPA 2023 Reference Case

 Henry Hub is a pipeline interchange hub in Louisiana Gulf Coast near Erath, LA, where eight interstate and three intrastate pipelines interconnect.
 Liquidity at this point is very high and it serves as the primary point of exchange for the New York Mercantile Exchange (NYMEX) active natural gas futures markets.
-Henry Hub prices are considered as a proxy for U.S. natural gas prices.
+Henry Hub prices are considered a proxy for U.S. natural gas prices.
 Natural gas from the Gulf moves through the Henry Hub onto long-haul interstate pipelines serving demand centers.
-Due to the importance and significance of Henry Hub, GMM generated supply curves are specified at Henry Hub prices.
+Due to the importance and significance of Henry Hub, GMM-generated supply curves are specified at Henry Hub prices.

-For IPM modeling, GMM generates a price forecast over a time horizon and a set of time dependent price/supply curves based on that price path for each year in the forecast.
+For IPM modeling, GMM generates a price forecast over a time horizon and a set of time-dependent price/supply curves based on that price path for each year in the forecast.
 For each year, the mid-point price of the supply curve is set equal to the solved Henry Hub price from GMM, and the mid-point volume is set equal to the solved gas consumption for the power sector from GMM.
-Each supply curve's elasticity is set equal to the effective price-elasticity for gas supply in that year.
+Each supply curve's elasticity is set equal to the effective price elasticity for gas supply in that year.
 In this manner, even while GMM has itself projected particular levels of gas supply and consumption (and corresponding market-clearing prices) over time, the information included in those projections is input into IPM in the form of gas supply curves that enable IPM to solve for levels of power sector gas consumption and resulting gas prices that respect a least-cost power production future.
-The power generation gas use by model region from IPM run outputs are used as inputs in GMM to generate a new set of supply curves and basis which are used by IPM as inputs for the next iteration.
-This iteration process is repeated until the power generation gas use from IPM and GMM converge.
+The power generation gas used by the model region from IPM run outputs is used as inputs in GMM to generate a new set of supply curves and basis, which are used by IPM as inputs for the next iteration.
+This iteration process is repeated until the power generation gas uses from IPM and GMM converge.

-The final resulting supply curves developed for years 2028, 2030, 2035, 2040, 2045, and 2050 are shown in Figure 8-6 and Table 8-10.
-Over time, gas supply becomes more price elastic because producers have more time to respond to the market changes.
-In the longer term, resource depletion tends to offset elasticity making the curves slightly less elastic than they are between 2028 and 2030.
+Figure 8-6 and Table 8-8 show the final resulting supply curves developed for the years 2028, 2030, 2035, 2040, 2045, and 2050.
+Over time, gas supply becomes more price elastic because producers have more time to respond to market changes.
+In the longer term, resource depletion tends to offset elasticity, making the curves slightly less elastic than they were between 2028 and 2030.